1031-Systems/1031_Delivery/docs/Help.md

 For larger systems with more control channels, it may be helpful to preprocess the control file to a binary format for faster updates on the controller.
 This may be done within Hauntimator or in the controller when the CSV file is installed.
+Animator is capable of controlling hundreds of digital channels and tens of PWM channels at 50Hz.
+However, to do so certain measures must be taken.
+To allow the data input thread to keep up, the control data must be written in binary format and the audio data should be at a lower sampling rate.
+Since phoneme processing requires 16kHz, that is a good sampling rate to use generally.
+Going down to 8kHz or even 4kHz is doable if needed.
+If you hear clicks and dropouts in the audio then you are exceeding the Pico's capabilities and need to reduce the audio sampling rate, the number of channels in use, or use binary data mode, or some combination thereof.
+As a last resort, the animation sampling rate specified in the animation's metadata (Edit->Edit Metadata) may be reduced from the default 50Hz to 25Hz or less.
+This will cut the data transfer rate needed in half.
+The playback will not follow the control as closely but may be good enough.

 Hauntimator is intended to be agnostic to the specific hardware controller the user chooses.
-It has been tested with a Raspberry Pi Pico and a Pico clone running MicroPython but not with any other devices.
+It has been tested with a Raspberry Pi Pico and a Pico clone running MicroPython.
+It has also been tested with a couple of interfaces to Pololu Maestro animation controllers.
 Details of how Hauntimator communicates with the controller is bundled within a commlib.py file specific to the controller and compatible with the python code running on the controller.
 For users with other types of controllers, they can use the Pico-specific examples included with Hauntimator